Easy After School Snack Board for Kids

 The Power of Washing Produce and Letting Kids Help

 Before anything hits the snack board, we always start by washing the fruits and veggies.
-It’s such a small thing, but somehow it sets the tone for the whole week.
+It’s a small thing, but it sets the tone for the whole week.
 We rinse everything, lay it out on a towel to dry, and the kids usually jump in to help.
 It’s not Pinterest-perfect, but it’s a routine.
-They’re learning how to take care of their food, and I’m checking off “life skills” without giving a full-on lecture.
+They’re learning how to take care of their food, and I’m quietly checking off “life skills.”

-Having everything washed and ready in the fridge makes snack time way less chaotic.
-When the hangry hits, they can open the fridge, see what’s there, and build their own plates without asking me to prep something while I’m mid-dinner or sorting laundry.
-Even my picky one will suddenly eat peppers if he’s the one who rinsed them and proudly added them to the tray like he’s on a cooking show.
+Most of it gets stored in clear containers in the fridge so snack time is less chaotic—when the hangry hits, they can grab what they want and build their own plate without asking me to stop mid-dinner or laundry.
+Tomatoes are the exception—we leave those on the counter where they actually taste better.
+Even my picky one will suddenly eat bell peppers if he’s the one who rinsed them and adds them to the tray like he’s on a cooking show.

-I’ve realized when kids feel involved, they’re more curious and way less likely to complain.
-Letting them help wash, prep, or arrange the snacks gives them a little control and gives me a little peace.
-Plus, it cuts down on the constant “What can I have?” loop I hear on repeat every afternoon.
-And if letting them play with the salad spinner means they eat more veggies?
-Worth it.
+I’ve noticed when kids feel involved, they’re more likely to be curious and less likely to complain.
+Letting them help wash, prep, or arrange the snacks gives them a little control—and gives me a little peace.
+And if that means they get into the salad spinner like it’s a toy and then magically eat more veggies?
+Totally worth it.

 What to Include on Your After School Snack Board